-Under take or pay contracts, the Company makes a long-term supply commitment in return for a commitment from the buyer to pay for minimum quantities, whether or not the customer takes delivery.
-If a buyer has a right to get a "make-up" delivery at a later date, revenue is deferred and recognized only when the product is delivered or the make-up product can no longer be taken.
+Under take or pay contracts, the Company makes a long-term supply commitment in return for a commitment from the buyer to pay for minimum quantities, whether the customer takes delivery.
+If a buyer has a right to get a "make-up" delivery later, revenue is deferred and recognized only when the product is delivered or the make-up product can no longer be taken.
 If no such option exists within the contractual terms, revenue is recognized when the take-or-pay penalty is triggered.